The Short Version

 I started teaching in 2009 while attending Lillah Shwartz Teacher Training in Asheville, NC.
 I was 19, and though I didn't graduate the first time, I tried it again.
 I was certified as a 200hr Yoga Teacher in 2011 and began teaching professionally.

-In 2015 I graduated from Lillah's 555 hr Therapeutic Teacher training, I went through 150 hours of client contact hours with Letitia Walker and Lillah Shwartz as a mentor and am now an internationally certified Yoga Therapist through IAYT.
+In 2015 I graduated from Lillah's 555 hr Therapeutic Teacher training, I went through 150 hours of client contact hours with Letitia Walker and Lillah Shwartz as mentors and am now an internationally certified Yoga Therapist through IAYT.

 In addition to over 955hrs of training with Lillah, I have studied Iyengar yoga as a healing art with Patricia Walden, Roger Cole, Cindy Dollar, Adil Palkivhala (founder of Purna Yoga), Lois Steinburg, Carrie Owerko, Ryan Conrad, Letitia Walker, Cynthia Bates and others.
 I am Trauma Sensitive and specialize in back care and easing chronic pain.